• modelunitednationsoftallinn@gmail.com

 • Dress Code

-Female Delegates are to wear a pants suit or coat and skirt.
+Female delegates are to wear a formal trouser suit, a dress or coat and skirt.

 • What not to wear